 We often put our life in other people's hands.
 We're willing to trust our life to an airline pilot, bus driver, or even a niece or nephew who just got their driver's license.

 We trust our doctor with our life.
 We trust our pastor to tell us the truth.
 We trust investment advisers, insurance agents, and banks.
-We put a lot of trust in fallible, imperfect human beings, and yet we can't belive that God is reliable.
+We put a lot of trust in fallible, imperfect human beings, and yet we can't believe that God is reliable?
+Say what?

 So why do we trust these people more than we trust God?
 Is it just because they're visible, and he's not?
 Is it because we don't understand how he's going to help us?
 Or is it because as hurt human beings, we're basically cynical?